hadronlabs-org/drop-docs/docs/about/droplets.md

 Smaller Droplets holders will receive their full airdrop immediately upon distribution, while up to 50% of larger airdrops will vest linearly over six months.
 Tokens that are locked will retain full voting power in the Drop DAO while vesting, and the liquid portion of the airdrop will be transferable immediately upon receipt.

-100,000,000 DROP (10% of the total token supply) will be distributed to Droplet holders as part of Droplets Program.
+DROP tokens are allocated to the Droplets Program in two phases – 100,000,000 DROP (10% of the total token supply) in Phase One, and 50,000,000 DROP (5% of the total token supply) in Phase Two – and will be distributed to Droplet holders at TGE.
 All dAssets, including dATOM, dTIA, and any future dAssets listed on Drop, are eligible to receive Droplets from the day they launch.

 ## Tracking progress & exploring opportunities